Pranav-Malpure/fROSty-Winter-Week-2/Episode 2: The Sign of ArUcos.md

 <img src="Images/aruco_guide.jpg" width=600 height=300>

-*Blue line* in ArUco marker in "Image Window" is indicating that magic wall
+**Blue line** in ArUco marker in "Image Window" is indicating that magic wall

 Execute ```rosrun aruco_detection detect_marker.py```.
 Open new terminal and execute ```roslaunch aruco_detection turtlebot3_teleop_key.launch``` to control bot.

 Now, go and Solve the maze. :)

-## add meme moriarty's maze solved by sherlock , moriarty defeat

 ### That's the end of Week 2!
 Cheers!